French Revolution, Russian Revolution, Xinhai Chinese Revolution

 A New Economic Analysis of the American Revolution

 Paul Hallwood, Ambyre Ponivas (University of Connecticut)

 Abstract: We offer an analysis of the American Revolution in which actors are modeled as choosing the sovereign organization that maximizes their net expected benefits.
 Benefits of secession derive from satisfaction of greed and settlement of grievance.
 Costs derive from the cost of civil war and lost benefit of Empire membership.
 When expected net benefits are positive for both secessionists and the Empire civil war ensues, otherwise it is settled or never begins in the first place.
 The novelty of our discussion is to show how diverse economic and non-economic factors can be integrated into a single economic model.

 Rachum, Ilan, Cambridge University Press, Journal of American Studies

-The American Revolution: Strategy Success or Failure? - Todsen II, Peter
+The American Revolution: Strategy Success or Failure? - Todsen II, Peter B.

 ARMY WAR COLL CARLISLE BARRACKS PA

 Abstract : The American Revolution was the first successful struggle to sever an imperial relationship in modern times.
 How could a small disjointed group of American colonists subservient to the most powerful nation in the world fight for and eventually gain their full independence?
 What were the political objectives of the countries involved prior to the start of hostilities, and how did those objectives change throughout the time period of the war?
 What military strategies were used by each side, and what role did the coalitions formed during the war have on the final outcome?